 Rebranding

-This involves revising elements such as the logo, colour palette—and sometimes—the brand name, for example, to improve the brand’s competitiveness and appeal or to target new markets.
+This involves revising elements such as the logo, colour palette—and sometimes—the brand name, for example, to improve the brand’s competitiveness and appeal to or target new markets.

 Tagline

-A tagline is a short phrase representing a brand and conveying its identity.
-It is so memorable that people often immediately recognise the associated company, even without knowing the brand name.
+It can become so memorable that people immediately recognise the associated company, even when the brand name isn’t present.

 “Think different”.
 “Just do it”.
 “I’m Lovin’ It”.
-You probably know which brands these taglines belong to, don’t you?
+You probably know what I’m talking about …

 Visual Identity System